-All staff are aware of and follow the DfE guidance Teaching online safety in school 2019 to ensure our children understand how to stay safe and behave online as part of existing curriculum requirements.
+All staff are aware of and follow the most recent version of DfE guidance Teaching online safety in school to ensure our children understand how to stay safe and behave online as part of existing curriculum requirements.
 We also make use of UKCIS Education for a connected world framework.
 As part of our staff safeguarding training all staff receive training about Online Safety which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.